Writing off debt

 What fees will I pay on an IVA and what are they for?

 You will pay an initial set-up fee which is usually two months payments.
-This fee is paid to Money Expert and covers the preparation of your income and expenditure form to calculate what you can afford to pay each month, providing a courier to pick up documents required for the proposal, informing your creditors of your intention to enter an IVA, providing ongoing advice and information and preparing your file to be passed to the Insolvency Administrator at Simple Debt Solutions.
+This fee is paid to Money Expert and covers the preparation of your income and expenditure form to calculate what you can afford to pay each month, providing a courier to pick up documents required for the proposal, informing your creditors of your intention to enter an IVA, providing ongoing advice and information and preparing your file to be passed to our Insolvency Administrator at Money Expert.

 If the IVA proposal is accepted, in the third month you will be paying fees on a monthly basis to our IVA company for the nominee fee for five months and then for the remainder of the term of the IVA 15% of your monthly payment will be paid to the Insolvency Practitioner for their supervisory fee.The term and amount of the nominee fee and supervisory fee can vary according to the individual circumstances of the case.
 The nominee fee and the supervisory fee come out of your pre-arranged monthly payment and are not in addition to this.
 This ensures that you have enough to maintain a reasonable standard of living while in the plan.